Akuli/python-tutorial/handy-stuff-strings.md

     ![Slicing](images/slicing3.png)

 - Indexing returns one character of a string.
-Remember that you don't need a `:` with indexing.
+Remember that we don't need a `:` with indexing.
 The indexes work like this:

     ![Indexing](images/indexing3.png)